DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

 *   Route information rules, which are used for L3 forwarding

-*   Access Control List (ACL) rules that blacklist (or block) packets with a specific characteristic
+*   Access Control List (ACL) rules that block packets with a specific characteristic

 When packets are received from a port, the application extracts the necessary information from the TCP/IP header of the received packet and